biswajitpain/DevOps-Challenge/ci.md

 ## How it works

 This CI system designed keep in mind  for multiple developer and there different branch.
+Developer should pass there branch to the build system  and this build system run the test cases on that branch  if test cases are passed then it will create a docker container and pushed it to the registry.

+`code-checkout --> Run Test cases --> Build Containers --> Pushed to Registry`

 ## Build